 What is the BRC, or what is the British Retail Consortium?

-The BRC scheme consists of an protocol and a technical standard.
+The BRC scheme consists of an inspection protocol and a technical standard.
 The inspection protocol is intended for inspecting institutions.
-The technical standard is an extensive checklist (with more than 300 points), which states all requirements for suppliers and .
+The technical standard is an extensive checklist (with more than 300 points), which states all for suppliers and .

 The BRC8 Food Safety consists of nine sections.